Meaty Mushroom Sausage Chili

 This post may contain affiliate links.
 Please read our disclosure policy.

-āThis is the best chili I've ever eatenā was what I was told by my handsome man's sister (hi, Mudra!) when we served this at a recent family dinner.
-And I have to agree.
-The big chunks of Italian sausage of loads of mushrooms give a ton of flavor to this beanless chili.
+“This is the best chili I’ve ever eaten” is exactly what my handsome man’s sister said (hi, Mudra!) when we served this at a family dinner—and honestly, I agree.
+Big chunks of Italian sausage and loads of mushrooms give this beanless chili serious depth and richness, making it incredibly satisfying without feeling heavy.

 Can this sausage chili be made in a slow cooker?

-If you want to make this chili recipe ahead of time, I recommend adding the chili to your crockpot after step 4 along with a 1/2 cup of water and setting it to low heat.
+If you want to make this chili recipe ahead of time, I recommend adding the chili to your crockpot after step 4, along with a ½ cup of water, and setting it to low heat.

 What to serve with this meaty chili recipe